sjbiaga/pisc/README.md

 of the data structure for the enabled actions, is coherent among all actions thus "firing" in parallel.
 This makes actions behave as multisets.

-The file `StochasticPi.scala` is used to create a _directed multigraph_ with nodes the _union_ of action and sum _type_, which at runtime gives rise to a _transition system_ with states - multisets of enabled actions -, for the purpose of enabling the actions in the successor state, immediately prior to the "expiration"
+The file `BioAmbients.scala` is used to create a _directed multigraph_ with nodes the _union_ of action and sum _type_, which at runtime gives rise to a _transition system_ with states - multisets of enabled actions -, for the purpose of enabling the actions in the successor state, immediately prior to the "expiration"